jfharden/terratest/docs/_docs/02_testing-best-practices/unit-integration-end-to-end-test.md

 If you skip the init_apply step then UnitTest will automatically load your previously applied outputs from the working directory.

+It's common to need to pass data around between validators (for example the awsRegion, or random names you generated to namespace that test run), so the validation function also receives an arg testData (which is defined as the [empty interface](https://tour.golang.org/methods/14)).
+You can define your own struct to pass data around and cast this argument back to your struct to ensure type safety and give you access to shared data between tests.

 The full list of stages is:

 * setup